-In the case of a minor ii V i progression, you use the harmonised Harmonic Minor scale to build these chords; hence the term, “Minor ii V i.”
+In the case of a minor ii V i progression, you use the harmonized harmonic minor scale to build these chords (hence the term minor ii V i).

 Minor ii V I Progression – Chords

-To begin, here is the D Harmonic Minor Scale to check out on the fretboard, which uses the interval pattern R-2-b3-4-5-b6-7.
+To begin, here is the D harmonic minor scale to check out on the fretboard, which uses the following interval pattern:

-Play through this scale on the guitar to get a feel for how it sounds, as it’s the basis for the minor ii V i progression.
+Play through this scale on the guitar to get a feel for how it sounds, as it is the basis for the minor ii V i progression.

-Now that you have checked out the scale on it’s own, you can harmonise the 2nd, 5th and 1st notes of the scale like so:
+Now that you have checked out the scale on its own, you can harmonize the 2nd, 5th and 1st notes of the scale like this:

-The harmonised 2nd (ii) degree of the D Harmonic Minor scale, the note E, forms a minor 7b5 chord, which can be played like this on the guitar.
+The harmonized 2nd (ii) degree of the D harmonic minor scale (the note E) forms a minor 7b5 chord, which can be played like this on the guitar:

-When we use these chords in the minor ii V i progression we get the chord sequence shown shown and heard below.
+When we use these chords in the minor ii V i progression, we get the chord sequence shown and heard below:

 Minor ii V I Progression – Chord Names